The spatiotemporal Born rule is quasiprobabilistic: Introduction

+In this work, we show that given a fixed initial state $\rho_A$ and a fixed quantum channel $\E$ governing the dynamics between measurements, then there exists a unique operator $\varrho_{AB}$ such that for all projective measurements $\{P_i\}$ followed by $\{Q_i\}$, \be \bold{Q}(i,j)=\Tr[\varrho_{AB} (P_i\otimes Q_j)]\, . \ee As the operator $\varrho_{AB}$ encodes the quasi-probabilities $\bold{Q}(i,j)$ in precisely the same manner that a density operator $\rho_{AB}$ encodes the probabilities $\bold{P}_{\text{space}}(i,j)$, we refer to \eqref{STXBORN57} to as the \emph{spatiotemporal Born rule} for sequential measurements.
+In light of Eq.~\eqref{MHX57}, the existence of such a spatiotemporal Born rule \eqref{STXBORN57} may then be attributed to the way in which the modification term $\bold{D}(i,j)$ restores local additivity, thus bypassing the effects of back-reaction due to the initial measurement.

-The operator $\varrho_{AB}$ as given by \eqref{QSOT89} is often referred to as the \emph{canonical state over time}~\cite{HHPBS17,FuPa22,FuPa24}, and has been uniquely characterized from various perspectives in Refs.~\cite{LiNg23,PFBC23,FuPa24,FuPa24a,LiFu}.
-For systems of qubits, the operator $\varrho_{AB}$ coincides with the \emph{pseudo-density operator} first introduced by Fitzsimons, Jones and Vedral for characterizing quantum correlations which imply causation~\cite{FJV15}, where a causality monotone was defined in terms of the spectrum of $\varrho_{AB}$.
-Pseudo-density operators have since found applications in a number of areas~\cite{HLiu_2025,Marletto_2020,MVVAPGDG21,Pisar19,FuPa22a,ZPTGVF18,song23,Liu_2024,Liu_2025}, including experimental verification of quantum temporal correlations, the black hole information problem, temporal teleportation, channel capacity, quantum Bayesian inference, the classification of quantum correlations across spacetime, and quantum causal inference.
+The operator $\varrho_{AB}$ instantiating the Born rule \eqref{STXBORN57} is often referred to as a \emph{quantum state over time}~\cite{HHPBS17,FuPa22,FuPa24}, and has been uniquely characterized from various perspectives in Refs.~\cite{LiNg23,PFBC23,FuPa24,FuPa24a,LiFu}.
+While the operator $\varrho_{AB}$ is Hermitian and of unit trace, it is not positive semi-definite in general, which is a reflection of the fact that the spatiotemporal Born rule \eqref{STXBORN57} is quasiprobabilistic.
+For systems of qubits, the operator $\varrho_{AB}$ coincides with the \emph{pseudo-density operator} first introduced by Fitzsimons, Jones and Vedral for characterizing quantum correlations which imply causation~\cite{FJV15}, and have since found applications in a number of areas~\cite{HLiu_2025,Marletto_2020,MVVAPGDG21,Pisar19,FuPa22a,ZPTGVF18,song23,Liu_2024,Liu_2025}, including the black hole information problem, temporal teleportation, channel capacity, and quantum causal inference.
 Moreover, in Refs.~\cite{FuPa23,FZPV24} it was shown how dynamical variants of von~Neumann entropy and quantum mutual information may be extracted from the spectrum of $\varrho_{AB}$, thus laying the foundation for a spatiotemporal formulation of quantum information theory.
-As such, the spatiotemporal Born rule \eqref{STXBORN57} establishes an explicit connection between information-theoretic aspects of the operator $\varrho_{AB}$ and the various physical applications of the Margenau-Hill distribution.